 - Some medicines can affect how ranitidine works.
 Tell your doctor if you are using the following:

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding.
-Tell your doctor if you have kidney disease, liver disease, or a history of acute porphyria.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or a history of acute porphyria.

 - EFFERdose® tablets contain phenylalanine.
-If you have phenylketonuria (PKU), talk to your doctor before using this medicine.
+If you have phenylketonuria (PKU), talk to your doctor before you use this medicine.

 Possible Side Effects While Using This Medicine: